 Well would you believe that the cover of the magazine featured my mother’s famous cobbler recipe?!
 Mind you, the editors didn’t properly attribute it to my mother, but she’s been making this cobbler ever since I can remember, and I’m older than I like to remember!

-Totally simple, quick and versatile, this cobbler is one you can commit to memory – the topping only has 3 ingredients!
-And I think we’ve tried nearly every fruit combination there is — they all work! (of course, I’m open to suggestions if you think you have a combo that hasn’t been tried yet, drop me a line!)
+With only one bowl and 3 topping ingredients, this will be your go-to summer dessert recipe!
+Just about any fruit works for the filling, and I think we’ve tried nearly every fruit combination there is — they all work! (of course, I’m open to suggestions if you think you have a combo that hasn’t been tried yet, drop me a line!)

 I made a peach-cherry cobbler this week which was heavenly.
 Of course, that only reminded me of how much I love blackberry cobbler, so I made one of those too!
 Use whatever fresh and lovely fruit(s) you have on hand.